miloxeon/image-butter/README.md

 <img src="https://example.com/800/480" alt="" />
 ```

+As soon as you included the script, called `butter()` and made sure your images have `width` and `height`, this will work immediately.
+No further configuration is needed.

+## Alternative usage (as a module)

 If you know what you're doing, you can always use it as a dependency:

 ```